alexandre-normand/slackscot/README.md

     both are enabled.
     *   Plugin actions may also explicitely reply in threads with/without broadcasting via [AnswerOption](answer.go)

+*   Concurrent processing of unrelated messages with guarantees of proper ordering of message updates/deletions

 *   Simple extensible storage `API` for persistence in two flavors:
     `StringStorer` and `BytesStorer`.
 Both are basic `key:value` maps.